Frederick M. Fishel2

 Kinds of Interactive Responses

-A synergistic response is one in which a tank-mix of 2 pesticides, or a pesticide with another substance, produces a greater response than the added effects of each substance applied separately.
+A synergistic response is one in which a tank mix of two pesticides, or a pesticide with another substance, produces a greater response than the added effects of each substance applied separately.
 This can be a benefit because lower application rates are required than when the two chemicals are applied separately and therefore smaller amounts of pesticides enter the environment.
 A common example of a synergistic response occurs when piperonyl butoxide is mixed with pyrethrum insecticides.

 This response is similar to synergism, with the difference that it involves the mixing of a pesticide with some type of adjuvant.
 When enhancement occurs, the response to the pesticide mixed with adjuvant is greater than that which would occur if the pesticide was applied alone.
-Adjuvants essentially function the same as inert ingredients that are added by a manufacturer—to make the product easier to apply and more effective.
+Adjuvants essentially function the same as inert ingredients that are added by a manufacturer: they make the product easier to apply and more effective.
 Examples of commonly used adjuvants include various formulations of surfactants and crop oils.
 Many postemergence herbicide labels will routinely advise the user to add an adjuvant, usually crop oil concentrate or surfactant, for maximizing weed control.
 This is another common example of enhancement.
-More information on adjuvants may be found in the UF/IFAS EDIS Extension Document, Adjuvants http://edis.ifas.ufl.edu/wg050.

 This is an undesirable response for several reasons.
 If pesticides are applied in a mixture, the result may be a lower level of pest control than if either pesticide were applied alone.
 Another undesirable antagonistic response is crop injury.
 Examples of antagonistic responses have been well documented.
 Some of the most common involve mixtures of postemergence grass and broadleaf herbicides (Figure 2).
 Most often, the level of grass control is reduced when postemergence grass herbicides are mixed with postemergence broadleaf herbicides.
 Crop injury due to mixtures of herbicides and certain insecticide families, particularly carbamate and organophosphate insecticides, has been known to occur (Figure 3).